kcmv/colabo/src/frontend/apps/psc/README.md

   - we choose one of the **displayed challenge card ** - our system uses ML, NLP, AI to suggest the most related cards to us (to our cards, to our profile, to our moves)
   - we respond by some of our cards (made out of CWC sentences)
   - we **decorate** our card
+  - previewing/checking our move, confirming it
-  - card is stored and sent to the system
+  - the card is **stored** in the game map
-  - everybody is synced
+  - everybody is **synced** with moves from the current round
   - **new round** is started (there are two rounds for users to play)
 - **ISSUES**
   - https://github.com/Cha-OS/colabo/issues/329